-Explore further: Intensive therapy no better than traditional care at speeding up recovery from whiplash
+Explore further: Intense treatment no better than advice and exercise at reducing pain from chronic whiplash

 Shea Palmer, Samuel Bailey, Louise Barker, Lauren Barney, Ami Elliott, "The effectiveness of therapeutic exercise for joint hypermobility syndrome: a systematic review," Physiotherapy, Available online 5 October 2013, ISSN 0031-9406, dx.doi.org/10.1016/j.physio.2013.09.002.